 Too many bets or too much money wagered on one team increases the bookie’s risk of loss.
 The goal is to create as much balance as possible, so that, no matter what the outcome is, the bookie still stands to turn a profit.

 The legality of bookmaking depends largely on the country.
 Some countries make bookmaking illegal outright, while others allow it, but tightly regulate it.
 In other countries, bookmaking is under little, if any, regulatory scrutiny.

 For example, bookmaking has been legal in the United Kingdom since 1961 and actually acts as a substantial contributing factor to the British economy, especially with a recent increase in interest in international sports and gaming.

-In the United States, bookmaking has been, by and large, illegal, with Nevada as the notable exception because of the Las Vegas influence.
+In the United States, bookmaking has been, by and large, illegal, with Nevada as the notable exception.
 Up until recently, the U.S. Supreme Court has upheld the Professional and Amateur Sports Protection Act of 1992, which acted as the legal foundation for preventing individual states from allowing bookmaking.
 However, in May 2018, in a 6-3 ruling, the country’s highest court struck down the law, leaving the door open for more states to decide to allow bookies to operate.

 The term bookie carries a somewhat negative connotation, specifically when linked to organized crime.
 However, people who enjoy gambling see nothing wrong with their existence.
 Nowadays, bookies are less frequently individuals and more often business organizations, such as the sportsbook at a casino.
 While the issue of legality is firmly established in some countries, the future for bookmakers remains uncertain in others.